UNIQA Manages Product Development in Europe with Versatile VP/MS

-- Provided an efficient, cost-effective product management infrastructure, enabling country units to self-manage and UNIQA to achieve its growth objectives.
+- Country units enabled to self-manage and UNIQA to achieve its growth objectives

 UNIQA Group Austria is using VP/MS to help deliver highly ambitious business growth.
 UNIQA has expanded from two to 21 European countries in just seven years and nearly doubled its accounted premiums in the same time span.
 VP/MS is managing product development in 10 of its 21 country operations so far.